Sayam1007/Weatherit-AndroidApp/README.md

 # Weatherit-AndroidApp
-  An api based Weather Android Application known as Weatherit built using #kotlin in #androidstudio ide .
+  An api based Weather Android Application known as Weatherit built using #kotlin
     Openweather #api is used for real time Weather information and additional features - displaying last updated , Sunset Time , Sunrise Time , humidity , Pressure and Wind Speed according to a specific location.